Guerra24/Guerra24/README.md

 Currently working on two projects: [Firefox-UWP-Style](https://github.com/Guerra24/Firefox-UWP-Style) a complete theme for Firefox with the style of UWP and [LRReader](https://github.com/Guerra24/LRReader) an UWP client for [LANraragi](https://github.com/Difegue/LANraragi).

 I know (kind of) Blender but more on the materials, lighting, rendering and compositing.

+### Work

+Currently working at `04641f5abe38298ca2259ca10184e70a053f0c2cfca3105f7c4590b4e3e126d7` as a Full Stack (NextJS + ASP.NET Core) developer and Lead DevOps.

+Rewriting a big ASP.NET Web Forms app and upgrading its microservices to NET 6+.

+Broke down and rebuilt up the entire development and deployment workflow by moving from a single SVN repo to a multi-repo GitLab instance with automated multi-environment deployment.
+Containerized legacy apps and its services, and new apps/services are container-ready from the beginning.

+Everything running on top of a Docker Swarm cluster in a mixed environment of ARM64 Linux and X86 Windows instances.

+<sub><sub>Btw Visual Basic is a PITA.
+Thank god the rewrite is C# only.</sub></sub>

 <h3 align="left">Connect with me</h3>
 <p align="left">